velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/DeleteCapacityPolicySet.md

 **`eq 2` here, not `ne 2`.** This is the one filter in the design that wants the deleted rows rather than the live ones, so the test inverts. `ubsppcoe_Node` has **11 options** and only `2` is Deleted — so `ne 2` here would fire this flow on every ordinary lifecycle change and start deleting policy sets for capacities that are merely being reprovisioned. **Getting this one backwards destroys policy sets on live capacities**, which is why it is stated twice.

 **`Modified`, not `Deleted`.** A soft delete is a column change.
-Ticking `Deleted` as well would add a trigger for hard deletes, which this flow cannot service — the row would be unreadable and the capacity underivable. **Leave `Deleted` off**, and accept that a genuine hard delete is invisible here; [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) is what would eventually notice the orphan.
+Ticking `Deleted` as well would add a trigger for hard deletes, which this flow cannot service — the row would be unreadable and the capacity underivable. **Leave `Deleted` off**, and accept that a genuine hard delete is invisible here — and, since the drift scan was discarded, invisible everywhere.
+The orphaned policy set stays in the holder workspace until somebody finds it by hand.

 **`Select columns` must contain `ubsppcoe_statecode`**, or the flow never fires — the deletion *is* the change being watched for.